 Problems arose, however, with the diet.
 Mainly, I wasn’t getting enough fiber while on the Atkins diet.
 The result was some digestive problems that I couldn’t kick.
 Instead of adding some fiber and working through it I pretty much quit working out and dieting for about two months or so.
 What a dumb mistake.
+What I should have done was get some supplements from Flexx Labs and continue with the diet.
 The result was that I gained all but 5 of the 23 pounds I had lost and much of the cardio gains I had made.

 In the last 5 weeks I’ve lost 14.5 pounds and I’m back working out.
 The workouts aren’t as frequent as I’d like as I’ve been working a lot more than I’d like.
 However, last night I ran across a couple of websites that have caused me to refocus my workouts and my dieting.
 The first one is a site about a guy who lost a ton of weight and put on a bunch of muscle in about a year.
 I figure if he can do that in a year at 35 I should be able to obtain my much more modest goals as well.
 The second site is a vitamin site called http://www.animalpak.com.
 While I don’t plan nor wish to be as large as the guys on that site they do have some great info on the site.
 First off their workout logs and example workouts are great.
 Secondly, they make a kick ass vitamin pack that I’m now using.
 In just two days of using it I feel much more alert and awake, not to mention more intense workouts.
 For the record I’m running a slightly modified version of their introductory workout with both time on the bike and treadmill for cardio.